-- 4.24 In considering the general development locations for post-2021 development, the same issues as for Policy H2 above have been considered, but areas identified for post 2021 development may not be immediately deliverable, or the situation vis-à-vis infrastructure and the impact on existing communities is such that their delivery earlier would not be appropriate. - 4.25 The figures, with an annual average of 250 units, meet the East of England Plan's minimum in the period 2021-2025 and do not make allowance for any contribution through windfall.
+4.26 In considering the general development locations for post-2021 development, the same issues as for Policy H2 above have been considered, but areas identified for post 2021 development may not be immediately deliverable, or the situation vis-à-vis infrastructure and the impact on existing communities is such that their delivery earlier would not be appropriate.

+- 4.27 The figures, with an annual average of 250 units, meet the East of England Plan's minimum in the period 2021-2025 and do not make allowance for any contribution through windfall.
 The figures are approximates at this stage.
-The exact figures will need to be determined through the Allocations Development Plan Document process or, where appropriate, Area Action Plans at a later date.

-- 4.26 As with the pre-2021 development areas, it is important to note that development coming forward within the areas outlined in Policy H3 will have to conform to the other policies within the Core Strategy. - 4.27 The Council will monitor the provision of housing and residential development may be allocated within the general locations prior to 2021 in the event that additional housing land is required.
+The exact figures will need to be determined through the Allocations Development Plan Document process or, where appropriate, Area Action Plans at a later date. - 4.28 As with the pre-2021 development areas, it is important to note that development coming forward within the areas outlined in Policy H3 will have to conform to the other policies within the Core Strategy. - 4.29 The Council will monitor the provision of housing and residential development may be allocated within the general locations prior to 2021 in the event that additional housing land is required. - 4.30 In line with the Habitats Regulations and in consultation with NE, EA and Essex and Suffolk Water, development proposals must ensure that the water supply necessary for the development can be supplied sustainably (and without adverse effects on European Sites).